discord/dave-protocol/protocol.md

 The voice gateway inspects public commit messages.
 A commit is only valid when:

-- It includes one or more proposals references
+- It includes one or more proposal references
 - It references only proposals of the types add and remove
 - It references all unrevoked proposals broadcast in the epoch by the external sender
 - It references and includes no other proposals